30 Years of Spreading the Love

 From the moment our kids step outside with us, they are introduced to positive and consistent adult mentorship.
 Our mentors provide a strong support system that inspires kids to dream big—cheering them on as they carve a turn, offering a helping hand when the terrain gets steep, and lending an ear when they’re having a rough day.
 Through these powerful relationships forged on the mountain, youth learn what they are truly capable of and they develop the confidence to share their new skills with the world.

-By teaching youth to ski, snowboard, backpack, climb, and camp—activities that many of our kids aren’t able to access—we’re not only enabling outdoor exploration, we’re enabling self-exploration.
+By teaching youth to ski, snowboard, backpack, and camp—activities that many of our kids aren’t able to access—we’re not only enabling outdoor exploration, we’re enabling self-exploration.
 Youth overcome obstacles on the mountain that translate to overcoming obstacles in life.
 Whether it’s courage and discipline to get back up when they fall or humility and compassion to help their peers navigate a challenging run—we help them recognize these strengths to lead happy, healthy and successful lives.

 Core Values & Community Service